 Creating a Sun Chart for Your Landscape

-Texas sun, is not like other sun.
+Texas sun is not like other sun.
 Yes, I know it is the same one…but I have traveled all over the country and lived here for 35 years and I’m telling you, Texas has a special kind of sun conditions for people and plants.
-Much like the desert heat, we get intensely long days with hot temperatures, but in Austin specifically, we don’t cool at night and our poor plants are subjected to extremes from drought, to gully washers, to windy to stiflingly humid.
+Much like the desert heat, we get intensely long days with hot temperatures, but in Austin specifically, we don’t cool at night and our poor plants are subjected to extremes from drought, to gully washers, to windy to stiflingly humidity.
 If this isn’t bad enough we’re planting them in rocks, clay or both.
 Seeing as we’re asking so much of our plants and trees already, the least we could do is to plant them in the correct light.

 One of the most common mistakes aside from placing plants too close to one another, or choosing plants that are too big for the space when mature, is choosing the wrong plants for the light conditions you have.
 A full sun plant in a deep shade yard is pretty much a swing and a miss no matter how you look at it.
 You will have a leaning plant reaching for sun, that is vulnerable to pests and may never bloom.